devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 GitLab and
 `1338` for the registry so you need to change those to your chosen numbers.

-From the GDK directory run:
+Using your chosen numbers, you will need to reconfigure GDK.
+From the GDK directory, run:

 ```
 echo 1337.qa-tunnel.gitlab.info > hostname